Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

     * No:
         * Draw Done_Button_Not_Highlighted

 To determine where the Cursor is and what is selected, we'll use Flags.
+We could use one "Flag" variable, using each Bit to represent an option, but since we have three characters and three stages to choose from, rather than a binary "On/Off" switch for these options, we'll give each its own Flag, in addition to one more for the Menu's Cursor:

+      character_flag      =      $15 ; 1 Byte
+      stage_flag          =      $16 ; 1 Byte
+      cursor_flag         =      $17 ; 1 Byte

 With our skeleton laid out, let's translate it into our Main Menu Assembly Code!

     .draw_character_selection
     .draw_character_1_selected